nektos/act/README.md

 # Command structure:
 act [<event>] [options]
 If no event name passed, will default to "on: push"
+If actions handles only one event it will be used as default instead of "on: push"

-# List the actions for the default event:
+# List all actions for all events:
 act -l

 # List the actions for a specific event:
 act workflow_dispatch -l

+# List the actions for a specific job:
+act -j test -l

 # Run the default (`push`) event:
 act